fateme25/medical-info/README.md

 # Medical Website
-website wherein the users can get the latest medical news and, and book an appointment for a doctor working there.
+website wherein the users can get the latest medical news and, book an appointment for a doctor working there.

 ### Technologies
-#### Front-End
 * HTML / CSS
-* jQuery
 * JavaScript
-* AOS (Animate on scroll library)
- #### Back-End
+* jQuery v 3.6.0
 * AJAX
 * Public API
+* AOS (Animate on scroll library)

 ## API
- API i have used is : public api (Healthcare.gov)
+ API i have used is : public api (https://www.healthcare.gov/developers)

 ## Screenshots:
 #### Homepage